Mortgage Renewal Calculator Canada

 How do you get the best mortgage renewal rate?

-To ensure you’ll get the best mortgage renewal rate, start researching and comparing the best mortgage rates from various lenders several months before your current term ends, rather than automatically accepting your existing lender's offer.
+To ensure you’ll get the best mortgage renewal rate, start researching and comparing the best mortgage rates from various lenders 3-4 months before your current term ends, rather than automatically accepting your existing lender's offer.
 Improve your credit score by paying bills on time and reducing debt, as a higher score can qualify you for lower rates.
 Use competing offers to negotiate better terms with your current lender, and consider consulting a mortgage broker for access to more options.

 Also read: Early mortgage renewal

-How many months before can you renew your mortgage?
+How many months before you can renew your mortgage?

 Most lenders allow you to renew your mortgage without any penalties up to 120 days (or four months) before your term is up.

-Is it worth renewing your mortgage early?
+Is it worth it to renew a mortgage early?

 Renewing your mortgage early can be beneficial if it allows you to secure a lower interest rate or better terms, potentially saving you money over the life of your loan.
 Early renewal lets you lock in a favorable rate before potential increases.
 However, read your mortgage’s terms and conditions before breaking your current mortgage term early and renewing with a new lender; it's important to weigh the penalty fees against the potential savings to determine if early renewal is worthwhile for your specific situation.